Alpha EEG Feedback

 Alpha EEG Feedback: Closer Parallel with Zen Than with Yoga

 Method (Equipment).
 All EEG data were collected with Biocybernaut Institute Mark 5A Hybrid Spectral Analysis systems, with 64 channel 12 bit A/D converters.
 Input to the A/D was provided by 8 EEG amplifiers, each with 8 analog filters.
-The filters were very sharp (300-400 dB/ octave roll off, and 1/3 dB ripple in the pass band).
-The filters provided delta, slow 1/2 of theta, fast 1/2 of theta, slow 1/3 of alpha, broad band alpha, fast 1/3 of alpha, slow 1/2 of beta, broad band beta signals on each of the 8 EEG channels: bilateral Occipital, Central, Temporal, and Frontal (O1, O2, C3, C4, T3, T4, F3, F4).
-The smoothed, full wave rectified filter output was input to the A/Ds.
-Four channel feedback was provided simultaneously from broad band alpha at the Occipital and Central sites (O1, O2, C3, C4), while the Temporal and Frontal sites were only passively recorded (i.e. no feedback).
-Recording was monopolar to linked ears reference.
+The filters were very sharp (300-400 dB/ octave roll-off, and 1/3 dB ripple in the passband).
+The filters provided delta, slow 1/2 of theta, fast 1/2 of theta, slow 1/3 of alpha, broadband alpha, fast 1/3 of alpha, slow 1/2 of beta, broadband beta signals on each of the 8 EEG channels: bilateral Occipital, Central, Temporal, and Frontal (O1, O2, C3, C4, T3, T4, F3, F4).
+The smoothed, full-wave rectified filter output as input to the A/Ds.
+Four-channel feedback was provided simultaneously from broadband alpha at the Occipital and Central sites (O1, O2, C3, C4), while the Temporal and Frontal sites were only passively recorded (i.e. no feedback).
+The recording was monopolar to linked ears reference.

 Method (Procedure).
-Every effort was made to follow recommended procedures for successful alpha enhancement training (Hardt, 1974, 1990).
+Every effort was made to follow the recommended procedures for successful alpha enhancement training (Hardt, 1974, 1990).
 Ss had 7 consecutive days of alpha feedback training.
-Each day had eyes open, eyes closed and white noise baselines.
-Alpha enhancement training times were 60 minutes on days 1-2, 90 minutes on days 3-4, and 120 minutes on days 5-7, with the option given to trainees to do additional alpha enhancement on days 5-7.
+Each day had eyes open, eyes closed, and white noise baselines.
+Alpha enhancement training times were 60 minutes on days 1-2, 90 minutes on days 3-4, and 120 minutes on days 5-7, with the option given to trainees to do an additional alpha enhancement on days 5-7.
 Alpha feedback was both audio tones and digital scores (visual).
-There were 4 tones from 4 spatially separated speakers (from O1, O2, C3, C4), with tone volume proportional to instantaneous amplitude of the alpha envelope.
-Feedback tones operated for 2 minute intervals, then were interrupted for 8 seconds of digital display of integrated amplitude alpha scores from each of the 4 feedback sites.
+There were 4 tones from 4 spatially separated speakers (from O1, O2, C3, C4), with tone volume proportional to the instantaneous amplitude of the alpha envelope.
+Feedback tones operated for 2-minute intervals then were interrupted for 8 seconds of digital display of integrated amplitude alpha scores from each of the 4 feedback sites.
 Then score displays turned off and tone feedback resumed.
-After each session, an experienced trainer asked for subjective reports and gave a review of results.
+After each session, an experienced trainer asked for subjective reports and gave a review of the results.